Have you ever wondered why beagles bark and howl so much?

 Ok, we may be prone to a little exaggeration here.

 However, when it seems like we haven’t had a meal in ages and our bellies start growling, we feel compelled to bark to signal that it’s feeding time.
 If no one stops us, we just might keep howling indefinitely.

 12. When we are sad

-Some people think dogs can’t really feel emotions the way humans do… but that’s not true.
-Some of us beagles just feel very sad sometimes, and we need to howl out our pain!
+It’s a common misconception that dogs can’t experience emotions in the same way humans do… but that’s simply not true.
+Sometimes, we beagles can feel quite low and we need to voice our distress through a howl!

 13. When we are happy

 Beagles also howl out of pure joy!
 As a breed, we’re typically quite jolly, so it’s not out of the ordinary for us to let out a bark and promptly shift into our signature beagle yodel.